nandorojo/you2txt/README.md

 ## Local development

-This project was made with Next.js, Tailwind (shadcn) and v0.
+This project was made with Next.js, Tailwind (shadcn), v0, and Claude (through Cursor's composer).

 ```sh
 yarn